Get the Recipe

 Flip one thigh over, and cut along one side of the thigh bone to release a large chunk of meat.

 Repeat with the other side of the thigh bone.

-Slice the thigh meat into 1/2-inch pieces and transfer to a warm platter.
+Slice the thigh meat into half-inch pieces, and transfer to a warm platter.
 Repeat with the other thigh.
 Add the drumsticks to the platter.